 However, a dental bridge may still be your best option if the neighboring teeth have been damaged by tooth decay and need crowns or caps in the future.
 If the missing tooth or teeth were lost a long time ago, the gum and bone may have receded and surgeries before the implant- such as bone grafts- will be required before placement to build back up the tissue to support an implant.

-The advantages and disadvantages to both procedures can ultimately be discussed with your Smile Dental Group dentist.
+The advantages and disadvantages to dental bridges and dental implants can ultimately be discussed with your Smile Dental Group dentist.

 Your Oral Care Routine